-To apply, please send the following application materials to Faculty Advisor Todd Milbourn at firstname.lastname@example.org
+To apply, please send the following application materials to Faculty Advisor Charlie Butler at email@example.com:

-- A cover letter outlining a) which job/s you’re applying for b) your skills and experience c) applicable classes you’ve taken and d) what you would bring to the publication.
+- A cover letter outlining a) which job/s you’re applying for (see list below); b) your skills and experience; c) applicable classes you’ve taken; d) what you would bring to the publication.

 IMPORTANT: FLUX is both a publication and a class offered at the University of Oregon School of Journalism and Communication.